New Multi-agency Safeguarding Arrangements – Consultation

 Partners Executive Group

-Sitting beneath the partnership board will be the Partners Executive Group.
+The statutory ‘holding to account’ part of the model is performed by the Partners Executive Group.
 This will be the ‘engine room’ of the partnership where the statutory partners (the LA, Police and Clinical Commissioning Group) will meet to set the safeguarding agenda and ensure multi-agency arrangements to safeguard and promote positive outcomes for children and young people are robust and effective.

 Business Intelligence and QA Unit